textpotential/bibliarchic/outline.md

 **Chapter 1: Interface – How does interface theory shape the way we understand reading practices?**

 a.
 Face to Face - Recovering the human in digital interfaces
 a.
-Zone of Encounter (Drucker)
+Zone of Encounter
 b.
-Interface as Thirdspace (Soja and Lefebvre)
+Interface as Thirdspace
 c.
-Interface as Process and Product (Piotr Blumczynski)
+Interface as Process and Product
 d.
 Book as Interface - A Zone of Encounter that Provokes Probabilistic Production in a Reading Event
     i.
 Production
     ii.
 Probabilistic